salujajaskeerat/ELP305-TribeD-documentation/index.md

 <img src="./Images/electricity%20production%20from%20solar%20energy%20and%20transmission%20to%20battery_block%20diagram%20.jpeg" width="600px">

 The amount of energy lost in solar power systems depends on the cable used, solar panel and battery design and how far apart they are.
-The actual amount of energy lost depends on the gauge or thickness of the wire.
+The actual amount of energy lost also depends on the gauge or thickness of the wire.
 Long, thin cables increase the energy lost as the conductor resists current flow.
 With a shorter, thicker cable, energy loss is minimized during transmission.

 ## 7.17.
 Cost Analysis